agoncziDemos/AmazonScraperDemo/README.md

 - Serverless deployment via AWS Lambda
 - Saving data automatically at given time intervals

 This repo only shows the scraping core and basic output and serves only as a small Demo.
+It automatically updates the price of the item every 6 hours.

 View the live demo that returns the current price of a specific item on Amazon:
 https://agoncziDemos.github.io/AmazonScraperDemo/